Punainiswati/coursera-github-assignment/README.md

 # Coursera GitHub Assignment

 This repository is created as part of the Coursera GitHub assignment.
-It contains essential files required for submission, including a LICENSE file, a Code of Conduct, Contribution Guidelines, and a smple Bash script to calculate simple interest.
+It contains essential files required for submission, including a LICENSE file, a Code of Conduct, Contribution Guidelines, and a simple Bash script to calculate simple interest.

 Project Structure
 - `LICENSE` - Apache 2.0 License for this project.